launchdarkly/js-core/packages/sdk/react-native/README.md

 # LaunchDarkly React Native SDK

+> [!WARNING]
-:warning: UNSUPPORTED This SDK is in pre-release development and is not supported.
+> UNSUPPORTED This SDK is in pre-release development and is not supported.

 [![NPM][sdk-react-native-npm-badge]][sdk-react-native-npm-link]
 [![Actions Status][sdk-react-native-ci-badge]][sdk-react-native-ci]